thd3r/thd3r.github.io/_posts/2023-07-04-Missing-authentication-leads-to-user-data-leakage.md

 ![image](https://raw.githubusercontent.com/thd3r/thd3r.github.io/master/assets/images/writeup/2023-07-04-IDOR_1/Screenshot_2023-07-04_01-04-06.png)

 # Conclusion
-Check incoming traffic including some API requests sometimes you might miss them.
-Then try to report it by creating a script/exploit that helps them make it easier to reproduce our findings, Which can be a plus as well as practicing coding.
+Check the incoming traffic including some API requests that you may have missed.
+Then try to create a good report so that the security team can reproduce the findings as well as create an exploit script that helps to show and exacerbate the impact.
+This can also be a plus while practicing coding.

-That's it, thanks for reading.
+That's it, Thanks for reading - <a href="https://x.com/thd3r">@thd3r</a>